-Although not strict definitions - business owners often feel like they fit between two categories - recognizing these three approaches to risk management will help you define your company's strategy.
+Although not strict definitions - business owners often feel like they fit between two categories - recognising these three approaches to risk management will help you define your company's strategy.
 Frequently used by investors whom are deciding which stocks or other financial instruments to buy, these definitions also apply to the ways in which you put money back into your business.
-Don’t be concerned, it’s common for your feelings to shift from one category to another based on personal factors and the performance of your business.
-You may also seek more risk if your company is in a particularly strong position, or become risk-neutral when potential gains from an investment are a clear priority.
+Don’t be concerned if you fit into a specific category right now - as it’s common to shift from one category to another based on personal factors and the performance of your business.
+It’s also noting that you may also seek more risk if your company is in a particularly strong position, or become risk-neutral when potential gains from an investment are a clear priority.

 A risk-neutral business owner generally discounts risk when making decisions about where to re-invest into operations, except in extreme situations.
 In other words, this type of business owner typically focuses on potential gains regardless of whether the possible benefits are tied to a significant, yet manageable, chance for complications and failure.
 Generally speaking, risk-neutral business owners are interested in potential opportunities that yield a strong return.

 A risk-seeking business owner will gladly accept an opportunity with greater risk in exchange for a similar increase in potential return.
 Although owners have personal limits regarding acceptable levels of potential downside, risk-seeking business owners generally accept higher levels of potential problems when the reward is valuable enough.
 It's important to note that in this financial context, risk-seeking doesn't occur for its own sake.
 Business owners are simply willing to accept more risk in exchange for a greater reward than a risk-averse owner in the same situation.